Bicycle Accident Lawyer

 Potholes and Road Debris

 Potholes and road hazards litter city streets.
 These are dangers that you need to watch for and try to avoid.
 As you ride through an area, strategically glance down so you can be prepared; unfortunately, even the most prepared cyclist cannot avoid potholes or other hazards.
-In some instances, the City of Portland can face liability for potholes which cause injury, particularly if the City has been placed on notice of a dangerous pothole and refuses to repair it.
+In some instances, cities can face liability for potholes which cause injury, particularly if a municipality has been placed on notice of a dangerous pothole and refuses to repair it.

 Big Trucks and Buses

 PIP applies to, and covers, cyclists hit by a car.
-Even if pedestrians and cyclists don’t carry PIP coverage themselves, the driver’s PIP insurance should pay medical bills resulting from the accident.
+Even if pedestrians and cyclists don’t carry PIP coverage themselves, the driver’s PIP insurance could pay medical bills resulting from the accident.
 PIP thus provides a form of “insurance” for victims of bike crashes who don’t have their own heath insurance.
-PIP is mandatory in Oregon.
-Medical bills are charged first to the PIP insurance carrier, and when that coverage is exhausted, to an individual’s healthcare plan.
-PIP is somewhat unique to Oregon: Washington drivers may elect to carry PIP insurance, although it is not mandatory to do so.
+Where PIP is mandatory, medical bills are generally charged first to the PIP insurance carrier, and when that coverage is exhausted, to an individual’s healthcare plan.

-Under PIP, injured patients are allowed to seek medical care from the practitioner of their choice, including physical therapists, while under the direction of a medical doctor, who must oversee the treatment plan if PIP is to pay for the care.
+With PIP, injured patients may be allowed to seek medical care from the practitioner of their choice, including physical therapists, while under the direction of a medical doctor, who must oversee the treatment plan if PIP is to pay for the care.

 Unfortunately, when a bicycle is in a collision with a car, the bicyclist often suffers serious injuries.
 Even at relatively slow speeds, a bicycle rider could be severely hurt or killed.
 The most common injuries in bicycle accidents include head trauma, neck and back injuries, broken bones, and internal injuries.

-Dozens of bicyclists are killed and seriously injured every year in the City of Portland—cycling wrecks are a major risk to public health. of the serious injuries that occur to bicycle riders, head injuries are likely the most severe.
+Hundreds of bicyclists are killed and seriously injured every year–cycling wrecks are a major risk to public health.
+Of the serious injuries that occur to bicycle riders, head injuries are likely the most severe.
 Even when a rider is wearing a helmet, a traumatic brain injury can happen if the head hits the pavement or the vehicle with a hard impact.

-For some in Portland, cycling is a part of the daily commute.
+For some, cycling is a part of the daily commute.
 Unfortunately, there are countless cyclists injured in crashes every year.
-If you are cycling in Portland, Oregon, you need to take steps to stay safe.
+If you are cycling you need to take steps to stay safe.

 - Your first step in staying safe when cycling is making sure you are visible.
 Visibility is essential.
 Bright vests, with neon yellow, lime green, hot pink, and orange will help you remain visible to those on the road, particularly at night.
 You can wear a bright jersey, safety vest, or shirt to stand out.
 Wearing a brightly colored helmet can also help you stand out.

 That means having a white headlight and a red taillight, as well as reflective devices on your clothing, shoes, and bike.
-Under Oregon law, the front light should be visible for 500 feet; the rear light should be visible for 600 feet.
-Helmet mounted lights are compliant with Oregon law.
+The front light should be visible for 500 feet; the rear light should be visible for 600 feet.
+Helmet mounted lights are compliant and generally advisable.
 Make sure your bike has enough reflectors on the fenders and the foot pedals.
 You should have adequate reflectors on your clothing and helmet, as well.
 Reflective tape on your chest, back, and legs could be very beneficial.
 It is wise to carry extra reflective tape along because you might need it.
 Take extra batteries along for your headlight and taillight.

 - Ensure you have operational brakes.
-Under Oregon law “a bicycle must be equipped with a brake that enables the operator of the bicycle to stop the bicycle within 15 feet from a speed of 10 miles per hour on dry, level, clean pavement.”
+Legally, a bicycle should be equipped with a brake that enables the operator of the bicycle to stop the bicycle within 15 feet from a speed of 10 miles per hour on dry, level, clean pavement.
 From a practical perspective, you need to ensure that your brakes are comfortably operational before you ride.

 - Be aware of the traffic laws and adhere to them.
 When you are riding, ride far enough over in the lane so cars are able to pass you at a distance; avoiding a sideswipe.
 If you are completely against the curb, you are much more likely to come across debris.
 Drivers are also much more likely to get too close and come into contact with you.
 It is easy for a cyclist to be sideswiped by a vehicle or struck by a mirror because the driver fails to properly judge the distance.
 Of course, if you are riding in a cycling lane, be careful how you position yourself in the lane and do not ride the line.

-- Use extra care at intersections—where you are most likely to be hit by a car to truck.
+- Use extra care at intersections—where you are most likely to be hit by a car or be involved in a truck accident.

 - Always assume that drivers do not see you.
 Stay alert and assume drivers are not going to notice you approaching.
 Always be ready to take defensive action if it is necessary so you can avoid the crash.